 Featured 0% Balance Transfer Credit Cards

 The following list represents some of the best consumer offers for transferring your credit card balance to a 0 percent credit card.
 You can click on each respective card or the link for more details.
-We have the Citibank card rated number 1, since they offer the longest balance transfer offer in the industry, by far.

 Who Should Apply for Zero Percent Offers?

 You should only apply for a 0% balance transfer credit card offer if you are a responsible credit card user – meaning you pay your credit card bills on time.
 Remember, the 0% interest rate isn’t an excuse to stop making payments – you still have to continue making at least the minimum payment or your rates will increase (but you should pay more than the minimums if possible).
 You should use this as an opportunity to consolidate your credit card debt and eliminate it more quickly.

 In addition, you should commit to adding no new credit card debt.
 The only way to get out of debt is to stop adding new debt, and to start aggressively paying off your current loans.

 How to Determine if You’re Ready for a Balance Transfer Credit Card

 Transferring a balance to a 0% APR credit card might be an extremely smart move, but it may not improve your finances if you don’t use this opportunity to your advantage.
 Simply put, transferring balances from one card to another won’t help you in the long run if you don’t attack your debt with fury.
 Worse, a balance transfer can even be detrimental to your finances if you use your new lower credit payment as an excuse to spend even more.

 So, how do you know when you’re ready?
 For the most part, we suggest you meet these minimum requirements before you consider a balance transfer: